vannguyengd/gooddata-ui/docs/30_tips__create_predicates.md

 };
 ```

-Predicate that matches only attribute headers and only if the visualization has no more than 3 attributes:
+**Example:** A predicate that matches only attribute headers and only if the visualization has up to three attributes

 ```js
 import { isAttributeDescriptor } from "@gooddata/sdk-backend-spi";